 Several studies have pointed out the fact that this generation is determined to hold themselves and others accountable for societal issues.
 They are concerned about issues like the climate crisis, environmental injustice, and social injustice.

 A study revealed that the current top issues for Gen Z are climate change and environmental concerns1.
 Millennials are the next group concerned with issues concerning the environment and justice.
 More than simply expressing their concerns in surveys, these groups actively contribute to change.

 With the growing consciousness of fashion’s environmental impact, these groups are taking action.
 Thrifting has become one of the many action steps these groups are taking.

-The fashion industry contributes a significant amount of carbon emissions into the atmosphere.
-Reports reveal that this number is at 10% of the world's emissions.
+The fast fashion industry contributes a significant amount of carbon emissions into the atmosphere.
+Reports reveal that this number is 10% of the world's emissions.
 The industry also stands as the second-largest water consumer.

 The 2018 Quantis report revealed that we can attribute the industry’s pollution impacts to three main drivers2.
 Dyeing and finishing contribute 36%, yarn preparation contributes 28%, and fiber production contributes 15%.

 Since fast fashion is cheap, many people view their clothes as disposable items.
 In this sense, this industry affects the environment at various stages.
 From polluting rivers with chemicals to filling landfills with clothes, people began to ask, “how can I wear clothes that have a minimal impact?”